Skip to main content

 Golden Oriel

-In early afternoon an event that I have witnessed several times before in Shetland occurred, a very rare bird was found causing most of the birders on the island to instantly migrant in wildebeest fashion to its location.
+In early afternoon an event that I have witnessed several times before in Shetland occurred, a very rare bird was found causing most of the birders on the island to instantly migrate in wildebeest fashion to its location.
 On this occasion the bird in question was an Eastern Crowned Warbler, a bird that had never been recorded in Scotland before.
 There are just 4 UK records accepted by the BOU up to the end of 2022 and I’ve never seen one.

 The Eastern Crowned Warbler breeds from eastern Siberia right across to the Korean peninsula and Japan.
 It winters it eastern India and Bangladesh.
 Hence the Shetland bird is very lost!
 It was first recorded in the UK in County Durham in 2009.